dylanlott/builtright/README.md

-# Battlestations
+# Builtright

-> A builtright platform project for showing off your workstations
+> A platform project for showing off your project cars.

-## Contributions
+## Stack
-Please feel free to contribute to this project.
-Whether it's features, tests, or code cleanup, any help is welcome at this point.

-Relevant tutorials found at https://blog.slatepeak.com
+Mongo, Node, VueJS